corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deployment/deploying/_index.md

 ## Download and Push Container Images to a Registry

 The Corda container images must be in a registry that is accessible from the Kubernetes cluster in which Corda will run.
-By default, the images are made available via Docker Hub.
+By default, the Community images are made available via Docker Hub.
-If your Kubernetes cluster can pull images from Docker Hub, you can skip this section.
-If not, the following sections describe how to push the images from the provided `tar` file into a container registry that is accessible from the cluster:
+If your Kubernetes cluster can not pull images from Docker Hub, or if you are deploying Corda Enterprise, the following sections describe how to push the images from the provided `tar` file into a container registry that is accessible from the cluster:
 * [Container Images for Corda Community]({{< relref "#container-images-for-corda-community" >}})
 * [Container Images for Corda Enterprise]({{< relref "#container-images-for-corda-enterprise" >}})